The 2019 Vice-Chancellor’s General Staff Development Awards & the Health, Safety and Wellbeing Awards are now open for applications.

 To register or for further information, please write to Daniel Gerhard at firstname.lastname@example.org.

 If you are looking for something on the Intranet, here’s a great reminder:

 – Being more efficient with your technology

 Was this tip helpful to you?
 Anything else you want to know?
-Please leave a comment below.
+Got some suggestions?
+Please leave a comment below or let me know.

 You’ll find more learning at Learning and Development.

 Attend this 1.5 hour session on designing a more holistic approach to building resilience at work.

 Time: 5.30pm – 6.00pm registrations, and 6.00pm – 7.00pm Presentation

 Venue: Ilam Homestead, in the upstairs meeting room

 Organisers: New Zealand Association for Training and Development